AdharshKokkula/collection-of-mini-projects/README.md

 # **Web Development Mini-Projects Showcase**
 Welcome to my Web Development Mini-Projects Showcase! 🚀

 This repository contains a collection of small web development projects I created while learning HTML and CSS.
-Each project demonstrates specific skills and techniques in web design and development.
+Each project demonstrates specific skills and techniques in web design and development which is semi-dynamic without a single line of the JavaScript.

 For Live Demo: https://adharshprojects.ccbp.tech/